aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

         foreach ($methods as $method) {
             if ($replace || ! static::hasMacro($method->name)) {
                 $method->setAccessible(true);
                 //call each of the methods in $methods and put the closure function returned
-                //from that method into the $macros array. static::macro($method->name, $method->invoke($mixin));
+                //from that method into the $macros array static::macro($method->name, $method->invoke($mixin));
             }
         }